 All new connections to The Company’s Wider Access API Services must undergo Network Access Tests (NATs) before they can be approved for the transfer of live operational data.
 These tests are normally conducted using offline servers within The Company.

 If participants are commissioning new Wider Access API services, additional tests to confirm the functionality of the application software running upon the servers are also needed.
 This may also apply when participants make software modifications to their existing servers.
-Participants should contact The Company at bmu.registration@nationalgrideso.com at an early stage in drawing up their programme of work in order to determine the extent of testing required, and to agree any test dates.
+Participants should contact The Company at bmu.registration@nationalenergyso.com at an early stage in drawing up their programme of work in order to determine the extent of testing required, and to agree any test dates.

 All tests, whether involving network access or application software, shall be agreed in advance with The Company.